Lampnets/WeeklyReport/README.md

 1. ***Q: When should I report my regular activities?***

-    *A: Generally, on* **each Friday**. *The manager will ensure that each participant has submitted this reports at the consecutive Saturday, 0:00 am.*
+    *A: Generally, on* **each Friday**. *The manager will ensure that each participant has submitted his reports before the consecutive Saturday, 0:00 am.*

 2. ***Q: What if I miss one weekly report?***